Jane Dodds: The environment and public transport

 Jane Dodds supports action on climate change and has opposed to opening of new coal mines in Wales and has called on the Welsh and UK Government's to prioritise investment in new industries, such as green hydrogen, in former mining communities.

 Dodds is supportive of greater investment in offshore wind power in Wales alongside small-scale hydropower and tidal power.
 She has also called for the cutting of red tape on planning rules for offshore wind in order to boost moves towards a "green industrial revolution".

 Dodds has opposed potential cuts by the Welsh Labour Government to bus services in Wales, a move which she has stated would leave rural communities like hers even more isolated.
 She has also supported the concept of free-travel for under-25s to tackle climate change, increase social mobility and revitalise routes with low ridership.
 She has also called on the Welsh Government to investigate subsidised public transport, pointing to similar schemes in Spain and Germany.

 Jane Dodds has supported proposals to re-open the Aberystwyth-Carmarthen rail line pointing out that it would cost a fraction of the Barnett formula consequentials Wales should in her opinion receive from HS2.

 Dodds has campaigned for the introduction of hourly rail services on the Cambrian Line in Montgomeryshire and Ceredigion.

 Devolution and electoral reform

 Dodds supports the greater devolution of powers to Wales and the creation of a federal UK.
 She also supports the findings of the Silk Commission for the devolution of justice to Wales.

 Dodds supports implementing electoral reform across the UK including at Westminster, the Senedd and in local elections.
 She has supported introducing proportional representation in the Senedd under the Single Transferrable Vote (STV) system.
-She has criticised Welsh Labour and Plaid Cymru for not backing STV and opting for closed lists under current Senedd reform plans.
+She has criticised Welsh Labour and Plaid Cymru for not backing STV and opting for closed lists under the Senedd reform plans.